Saint Dominic: Later life

 Cecilia Cesarini, who was received by Dominic into his new order, in her old age described him as "...thin and of middle height.
 His face was handsome and somewhat fair.
 He had reddish hair and beard and beautiful eyes ...
 His hands were long and fine and his voice pleasingly resonant.
 He never got bald, though he wore the full tonsure, which was mingled with a few grey hairs."

 Although he traveled extensively to maintain contact with his growing brotherhood of friars, Dominic made his headquarters in Rome.
 In 1219, Pope Honorius III invited Dominic and his companions to take up residence at the ancient Roman basilica of Santa Sabina, which they did by early 1220.
-Before that time the friars had only a temporary residence in Rome at the convent of San Sisto Vecchio, which Honorius III had given to Dominic circa 1218, intending it to become a convent for a reformation of nuns at Rome under Dominic's guidance.
+Before that time the friars had a temporary residence in Rome at the convent of San Sisto Vecchio, which Honorius III had given to Dominic circa 1218, intending it to become a convent for a reformation of nuns at Rome under Dominic's guidance.
 The official foundation of the Dominican convent at Santa Sabina with its studium conventuale, the first Dominican studium in Rome, occurred with the legal transfer of property from Pope Honorius III to the Order of Preachers on 5 June 1222, though the brethren had taken up residence there already in 1220.
 The studium at Santa Sabina was the forerunner of the studium generale at Santa Maria sopra Minerva.
 The latter would be transformed in the 16th century into the College of Saint Thomas (Collegium Divi Thomæ), and then in the 20th century into the Pontifical University of Saint Thomas Aquinas, Angelicum sited at the convent of Saints Dominic and Sixtus.